NIST CSF Controls: A Handy Checklist

 • Supply chain risk management: Apply the previous two categories to the context of supply chain risk management.

-#2.
+#3.
 Protect

-The next phase deals with the protective measures to be applied to mitigate the risks identified in the first phase.
+The next phase deals with the protective measures to be applied to mitigate the risks identified in the second phase.
 This function area encompasses the technical, physical, and administrative measures required across six primary categories:

 • Identity management, authentication, and access control: Establish a robust way to grant and revoke access rights, ideally using multifactor authentication.